RayHightower/RayHightower.com/_posts/2022-07-14-apartment-acquisitions.markdown

 - Accounting.
 What are the latest tax laws, and how can we leverage these laws to minimize taxes?
 - Legal.
 How do we structure each deal so that everybody wins?
 When everybody wins, each party wants to do more deals, and that leads to more opportunities for winning.

+Bridgetown is a dependable steward of our investors' hard-earned capital.

 ### Next Steps

 If you are an investor looking for a steady, reliable place to park your capital, let's talk.
-You can book a call via Calendly, or reach out via the [contact form]().
+You can [book a call via Calendly](https://calendly.com/rayhightower), or reach out through the [contact form](/contact/).
 I look forward to speaking with you.